Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 - Steam guide: https://steamcommunity.com/sharedfiles/filedetails/?id=2458260280
   - ***The Steam guide goes over everything you need to know in order to get the mod working, so be sure to read through it to prevent confusion.***

-https://discord.gg/kW3nG6GKpF
+and if you still want some help setting up the mod or are having some issues then join our discord server for help https://discord.gg/kW3nG6GKpF